 The constructive dismissal can also be indirect sex discrimination under section 19 of the Equality Act 2010.

-The Flexible Working Regulations 2002 give the claimant an independent right to have her request to work part-time formally considered.
+The Flexible Working Regulations 2014 give the claimant an independent right to have her request to work part-time formally considered.
 There is no right under those Regulations to have the request agreed.
-If the employer correctly follows the procedure but refuses the request, the claimant’s only rights are any which exist under the Equality Act 2010, Employment Rights Act 1996 or Maternity and Parental Leave etc Regulations 1999.
+If the employer correctly follows the requirements set out in section 80G the Employment Rights Act 1996 but refuses the request, the claimant’s only rights are any which exist under the Equality Act 2010, Employment Rights Act 1996 or Maternity and Parental Leave etc Regulations 1999.
 In the case here, the claimant can claim separate compensation under the Regulations because the procedure itself was not followed in several respects.
 The relevant rules are contained in: